 Is it a good investment to buy property in Portugal?

 Foreign investment in Portugal has been increasing rapidly in recent years.
 Portugal’s stable real estate market and booming tourist sector make it an attractive investment option for investors.
-Rental yields are high in many parts of the county, enabling you to secure a nice return on your investment.
+Rental yields are high in many parts of the county, enabling you to secure an excellent return on your investment.
 Plus, there are no restrictions on foreign property ownership in Portugal.